 Loki and Thor are brothers, sons of Odin.
 Mom's not around, because maybe with Freya around to knock some sense into Loki more, this wouldn't have happened.
 But anyway.
 Thor is clearly the favorite, and next in line, and Loki is pouty because he's jealous, kind of like Scar in The Lion King.

 Both land in different places in New Mexico.
 Natalie Portman plays Jane Foster, a young astronomer who becomes Thor's love interest, taking him in.
 It's not easy for her to accept his story, but she does believe that there are things we can't understand in the universe.
-Naturally the arrival of an alien and alien artifact are not unnoticed by the federal government and S.H.I.E.L.D.
+Naturally, the arrival of an alien and alien artifact is not unnoticed by the federal government and S.H.I.E.L.D.

 Thor: I have no plans to die today.

 Marvel Studios, Distributed by Paramount Pictures

 Story by J. Michael Straczynski, & Mark Protosevich.
 Based on Thor by Stan Lee, Larry Lieber & Jack Kirby